About us

 Tinesh

 Tinesh was donated by St John WA in memory of paramedic Tinesh Tamilkodi.
-Tinesh, who was also an Ambulance Wish Western Australia volunteer, died while responding to an emergency call.
-Wish Ambulance Tinesh is currently being commissioned and due to be operational shortly.
+Tinesh, who was also an Ambulance Wish Western Australia volunteer, died while responding to an emergency call in 2023.

 HQ